 - 1. Federal Aviation Administration certifications valid and in good standing at the time of review.
-FAA credentials may be used as prior learning experience for FAA147 programs only as specified by FAA guidelines (FAR Part 147.31 and/or FAR Part 107.67 (B)(1)).
+FAA credentials may be used as prior learning experience for FAA147 programs.
 The FAA does not recognize credit earned outside of the United States. - 2.
-Related United States Military Training that meets FAA guidelines (FAR Part 147.31).
-Current FAA regulations state that those with military training related to the Aviation Maintenance Technology Program and are seeking credit within that program are required to take bypass exams for training received.
+Related United States Military Training that meets FAA guidelines.
+Military training related to the Aviation Maintenance Technology Program and are seeking credit within that program are required to take bypass exams for training received.
 The veteran must submit a Joint Services Transcript or Community College of the Air Force transcript for evaluation.
 The transcript will be evaluated the Dean of Academic Affairs to determine which bypass exam will be allowed.
 All Bypass Exams must be taken by the date specified by the Dean of Academic Affairs and must be passed with a 70% minimum passing grade. - 3.
 Other certifications, licenses, and prior learning experience may be eligible for review and consideration depending on whether the experience is comparable in scope and content to the College's coursework.

 Bypass Exams: The Aviation Maintenance Technology programs offered by Spartan College of Aeronautics and Technology are certified by the Federal Aviation Administration (FAA) under the Code of Federal Regulations 14, Part 147.
 The College uses bypass exams to measure whether a student has the required level of competency to be awarded credit for previous training.
 The cost of bypass exams, if applicable, can be found in the Catalog Supplement.
-Regulations establish the guidelines under which bypass exams may be given.
-Each Spartan College of Aeronautics and Technology campus is required to develop a Certification/ Operations Manual that includes its procedure for administering bypass exams.
-This certification manual is approved by the FAA in the region in which the campus is located; therefore, there are slight differences between each campus on how bypass exams are administrated.
+The Campus will establish the guidelines under which bypass exams may be given.